kingluddite/my_lineupbuilder/README.md

 */

 TODO
-come to team in edit mode, Update Team and Create Roster, and cancel and create roster on one page
+current completed - should be checked if session is true (when you come back to the page) COMPLETED - come to team in edit mode, Update Team and Create Roster, and cancel and create roster on one page

 For Team give option to create leagues (crud)